google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   entries now includes only the TBSCertificate (whereas certificate entries in [RFC6962] included the entire certificate).

-- SCT extensions: these are now typed and managed by an IANA registry.
+- Log Artifact Extensions: these are now typed and managed by an IANA registry, and they can now appear not only in SCTs but also in STHs.

-- STH extensions: STHs can now contain extensions, which are typed and managed by an IANA registry.

 - API outputs: complete `TransItem` structures are returned, rather than the constituent parts of each structure.